LiaoDDD/Ollama_RAG/README.md

 ## Implement API

-After finished set up workspace,now we could start to implement the API.
+After finished set up workspace,now we could start to implement the API.This project API is build by Flask,so you can develop on web without using other ASGI.

 ### Start server
 Running a Flask application to start built-in development server.The server will using for listening on a specified port and waiting to handle requests.